-What is meant by breach of contract?
+When is there a breach of contract?

 A breach of contract occurs when agreed obligations are not fulfilled.
 This can occur in various forms: